Agile UX: How to Incorporate UX and Product Design Into Agile

 Software Development Processes With and Without UX

-If your company is not including UX specialists in the software design and development process, your process most likely looks like the image below.
+If your company is not including UX in Agile software design and development, your process most likely looks like the image below.

 A client, product manager, CEO, or someone with the vision tells engineering what they want.
 Engineering builds it, tests it, and gets it on a staging or production server.
 The person with the vision then sees it and, wouldn’t you know, they aren’t happy.
 They want something different or have changed their mind.